StephenHogsten/TableTopSwap2/README.md

   - [ ] retrieve all trades
   - [ ] interact with trades (*this will be creating new 'sought' games if they don't already exist*)
   - [ ] make new games
+  - [ ] add a button to the OneGame component to make an offer
 - [ ] style everything in the shell
 - [ ] fiddle with all the wording

 ## Bonuses
+- [ ] paginate
 - [ ] email notification
 - [ ] automatically match people
 - [ ] more validators for the game model